michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 - Married filing separately (MFS)
 - Head of Household (HOH)
 - Qualifier window(er) (QW)

-If you are not sure, please describe your situation.
+- Not sure, please describe your situation

 ### Personal Information (new client or changed info):